Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ### Emotions Tangent

 It may seem overwhelming to try to identify what core emotion affects you the most but it might not as hard as you think.
-Click here if you would like to do [a quick experiment with regards to emotions](/blog/experiment), otherwise keep reading to help determine your type.
+Click here if you would like to do <a href="/blog/experiment" >a quick experiment with regards to emotions</a>, otherwise keep reading to help determine your type.

 ## Identifying your dominant core emotion